BandhanPramanik/memory-visualizer/README.md

 # [Link to the newer demo video](https://www.reddit.com/r/developersIndia/comments/1n6w0ao/for_a_hackathon_made_a_c_debugger_frontend_in_an/)

+## How to use this project

+Clone this repo, then run this command (make sure that you have Python installed):

+`$ pip install -r requirements.txt`

+then, run:

+`$ flask run`

+Go to the link it redirects towards.

+That's it :)

 ## Inspiration

 We wanted to help newcomers to C understand how pointers work, since it’s a concept that many people find confusing.